 Beyond basic culture building, it’s essential to create cross-team collaboration through company-wide initiatives, policies, and best practices.
 If you’re in a position to effect change, offering the right benefits package is one of the best ways to help employees feel valued and prevent overload.

-Providing health benefits, PTO, and other incentivzes helps employees rest and recharge so they come to work at their most productive.
+Providing health benefits, PTO, and other incentives helps employees rest and recharge so they come to work at their most productive.
 Happy, healthy employees are more efficient and less likely to leave the company.

 Frequently asked questions